wduminy/codespear.github.io/_drafts/contributing-to-swt.md

 ** Stuff **
 Before you can be accepted you must sign the [Eclipse Foundation Contributor License Agreement](http://www.eclipse.org/legal/CLA.php).
 A relatively simple process.

 The [developer page](https://projects.eclipse.org/projects/eclipse.platform.swt/developer) mentions that they use Gerrit.
 But there is little help.

 The [SWT project page](https://www.eclipse.org/swt/) is a little more help, especially the [tools page](https://www.eclipse.org/swt/tools.php).
 There is also more of on the [how to fix a bug page](https://www.eclipse.org/swt/fixbugs.php)
- - Use the most basic eclipse
+ - Use the most basic eclipse (I think if you are running windows 64 bit you will have to use 64 bit eclipse).
  - [JniGen](https://www.eclipse.org/swt/jnigen.php)
  - [Sleak](http://www.eclipse.org/articles/swt-design-2/sleak.htm)
  - SWT Spy plug-in